dmksnnk/rheos/README.md

 # rheos

-rheos (from Greek "rheos," meaning a stream or current) provides building blocks for asynchronous stream processing.
-It offers:
+rheos (from Greek "rheos," meaning a stream or current) is like [lo](https://github.com/samber/lo), but async.
+It provides building blocks for asynchronous stream processing:

-- Cancellation of stream processing on context cancellation or error
+- Cancellation of stream processing on context cancellation or error.
 - Functional goodies: mapping, filtering, reducing, batching and collecting of stream elements.

 ## Installation